jorgef/fsharpreactivepatterns/docs/content/messaging-with-actors.md

 ##Pipes and Filters

 This pattern allows you to chain actors together keeping them independent.
-For more details see chapter 4 of the book.

 ```fsharp
 let orderAcceptanceEndpoint nextFilter (mailbox: Actor<_>) =